“All knowledge carries burdens.”

 Emil: Emil collects all the pages and brings them with him into his bed, where he begins to read, his heart racing much faster than he expected it to.
 He knows he will see his mother again, but the thought of reading the last words his mom thought he needed to hear before she disappeared puts a lump in his throat.

 GM: The letter begins with “Dear Emil,” and is a deeply sentimental piece full of nostalgic recollections about Emil’s childhood and his mother’s hopes for his future.
 It doesn’t say anything about her present circumstances or the past she promised to explain.
 It’s also terribly written.
-Besides being exceedingly verbose and full of purple prose, even making allowances given the subject matter (Emil can see any English teacher underlining “TRIM THE FAT” in annoyed red ink), the actual writing itself is downright bizarre.
+Besides being bloated with purple prose, even making allowances given the subject matter (Emil can see any English teacher underlining “TRIM THE FAT” in annoyed red ink), the actual writing itself is downright bizarre.
 Run-on and fragmented sentences are everywhere.
 There’s a number of misspelled words too, and even more simply off-kilter word choices.
 Sections of the letter barely feel written by a native English speaker.
 Others do.
 Emil can see his mother cringing at the thought of any of her clients actually mailing something like this.

 That’s also probably because, as Emil deduces after his third reading, the real letter is written in Vigenère cipher.
 Thicker emphasis is placed on the characters actually used in the overly verbose text, whose unusual wording now makes a great deal more sense.